 Thomas Philip Stout was born November 19, 1935 in Washington, PA.
-The eldest of seven children born to the late William B. and Mary Watkins Stout, this hardworking and dedicated young man was a graduate of Claysville High School and attended San Bernardino Community College and California University of PA.
+The eldest of seven children born to the late William B. and Mary Watkins Stout, this hardworking and dedicated young man was a graduate of Claysville High School and attended San Bernardino Community College and California University of PA (now PennWest California).

 Philip began a very long and highly regarded career in the railroad construction industry when he joined Atlas Railroad Construction Co, his family’s construction business, in 1957.
 He helped guide Atlas from meager beginnings to become one of the premier railroad contracting firms in the United States.

 In 1984, with the help of his brother Barry and son Steven, Philip expanded the business by establishing Stout Group Ltd., with Atlas Services Corporation and Marta Track Constructors as subsidiaries.
 He was also a founding partner of the real estate development group which created the Washington Square Complex in North Franklin Township, PA, home to Consol Energy Park, Washington & Jefferson College’s sports complex, Advanced Orthopedics Surgical Hospital, and Angelo’s Restaurant.